 A properly diversified portfolio can protect individuals from experiencing extreme losses as a result of market fluctuations.
 Industry sectors move up and down at varying rates and at different times.
 When a portfolio is concentrated in a single industry, the value of the portfolio can drop dramatically with normal market fluctuations and investors can sustain devastating losses when a sector struggles.
 For example, when the “dot-com” bubble burst in 2001, investors who were overconcentrated in internet and other technology companies suffered shattering losses when many of these companies collapsed and stock prices plummeted.

 Class Action Litigation Portal

 Zamansky LLC represents investors in securities class action lawsuits and employees in ERISA class action cases.Get Started

 Over-concentration can also occur when investments are limited to just a few types of securities or asset classes.
 A well designed portfolio should include a mix of investment product types such as common stocks, preferred stocks and bonds.
 When a stock broker fails to adequately diversify the types of investment products within a portfolio, this overconcentration substantially increases the risk of investment losses to a client.
 Simply put, a stockbroker should never put too many of your investment “eggs” in one basket.

-The Securities Fraud Law Firm of Zamansky LLC Can Help
+The Stock and Investment Attorneys of Zamansky LLC Can Help

 The securities fraud attorneys at Zamansky LLC have decades of experience representing investors who have suffered serious financial losses because their stockbrokers failed to diversify their investment portfolios.
 Our investment arbitration lawyers work with all types of investors across the United States and abroad, ranging from small individual investors to sophisticated high-net-worth clients and institutions.